hadicharahmonova10-crypto/My-Cybersecurity-Journey/README.md

 # 🛡️ My Cybersecurity Journey

 Welcome to my profile!
 I am an 11th-grade student preparing for university and a career in Cybersecurity.
-My goal is to earn a 100% grant at New Uzbekistan University.

 ## 🚀 TryHackMe Progress
 I am actively solving rooms on TryHackMe to gain practical skills.